lionbach/OT297-server/README.md

 comands to create docker for the aplication

-convert the wvnw file in executables
+convert the wvnw file in executables (only for linux.
+In windows use mvnw.cmd file)
 ```
 chmod ugo+x mvnw
 ```